collective/fise.client/README.rst

     Upload content to the store and in a second step get the enhancements back.

 sparql
-    access FISE as a SPARQL endpoint (W3C conform)
+    access FISE as a SPARQL endpoint (W3C conform).

 Python API
 ==========